 All are different, yet are correct answers to the same simple question.
 The underlying issue is definitions ... what is meant by "largest?"
 So the core question is what is meant by the term "people group?"
 For a full explanation, click here.

 The 10/40 Window is the rectangular area of North Africa, the Middle East and Asia approximately between 10 degrees north and 40 degrees north latitude.
 The 10/40 Window is often called "The Resistant Belt" and includes the majority of the world's Muslims, Hindus, and Buddhists.
 The original 10/40 Window included only countries with at least 50% of their land mass within 10 and 40 degrees north latitude.
 The revised 10/40 Window includes several additional countries, such as Indonesia, that are close to 10 or 40 degrees north latitude and have high concentrations of unreached peoples.
-See the original and revised country lists to the right.
-An estimated 4.65 billion individuals residing in approximately 8,750 distinct people groups are in the revised 10/40 Window.
+Nearly five billion individuals reside in over 8,500 distinct people groups in the revised 10/40 Window.
 To read more, click here.

 Joshua Project uses the terms "unreached" and "least-reached" to mean the same thing.
 The terms are used interchangeably on this website.
 An unreached or least-reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize that people group.